Contact us for access to our extensive library.

 “This experiment is a unique opportunity to determine the separate effects of elephant and nyala on vegetation.
 As no mega-herbivore other than elephant and the medium-sized nyala are using Sand Forest at Phinda, we can positively ascribe any browsing effect to one of these species or both”, explains Georgette Lagendijk, Post-Doctoral Fellow with the University of KwaZulu-Natal.
 “The exclosure experiment at Phinda is an excellent contribution to both science and conservation as the numbers of long running exclosure experiments are few.
 The longer we can keep them up, the more we can learn about this unique ecosystem.”

 Surveyed in 2005 when the fences went up, again in 2007 and now in January 2012, the research team is waiting for the results of longer term browsing effects from elephant and nyala to see what the impacts are on the forest.
 There are still many questions pertaining to the ecology of Sand Forest, but this long-term experiment will hopefully shed some light on some of the mysteries which it still holds.

 T: +27 11 809 4300; F: +27 11 809 4511

-&Beyond is one of the world’s leading experiential travel companies, designing personalised luxury safaris in 16 African countries, as well as India, Bhutan and Sri Lanka.
-The company also owns and operates 32 extraordinary lodges and camps in Africa and India’s wilderness highspots.
+About &Beyond&Beyond is one of the world’s leading experiential adventure travel companies, designing personalised luxury safaris in 16 African countries, and India.
+The company also owns and operates 33 extraordinary lodges and camps in Africa and India’s wilderness highspots.
 Established in 1991, &Beyond takes exceptional care of its guests in order to make a difference; its commitment to sustainable responsible travel and community empowerment is world renowned.